-An Australian Builders Plate (ABP) is a plaque that provides information on a boat's capability and capacity, providing details on:
+An Australian Builders Plate (ABP) is a plaque that provides information on a recreational vessel's capability and capacity, providing details on:

-The ABP was introduced in 2 September 2006 by the National Marine Safety Committee (NMSC) to improve recreational boating safety across Australia.
+The ABP was introduced across Australia in 2006 by the National Marine Safety Committee to improve recreational boating safety.

 Which vessels require ABPs?